jasperhabicht/rpgicons/README.md

 # The `dndicons` package

-A set of high quality icons made with TikZ for use in notes for tabletop role-playing games
+*A set of high quality icons made with TikZ for use in notes for tabletop role-playing games*

-by Jasper Habicht | Version 1.3.2, released on 19 February 2024

----

 The `dndicons` package provides a set of high quality icons made with Ti*k*Z for use in notes for tabletop role-playing games.
 The icons are meant to be used in the body text, but they can also be